abarbanell/arduino-wino/sketch_wifi_print_IP/README.md

 you use...)

-Then you can compile and upload the sketch to your arduino as usual and

-you should see one of the config values printed over the serial monitor whenever you send any byte down to your arduino.
+Then you can compile and upload the sketch to your arduino as usual and you should see after a while the IP address printed on the serial monitor every 200 ms or so.